elliotchance/vsql/docs/v-client-library-docs.rst

    	catalogs map[string]&CatalogConnection
    	// funcs only needs to be initialized once on open() funcs []Func
-   	// query_cache is maintained over file reopens. query_cache &QueryCache
    	// cast_rules are use for CAST() (see cast.v)
    	cast_rules map[string]CastFunc
    	// unary_operators and binary_operators are for operators (see operators.v)
    	unary_operators  map[string]UnaryOperatorFunc
    	binary_operators map[string]BinaryOperatorFunc
-   	// current_schema is where to search for unquailified table names.
+   	// current_schema is where to search for unqualified table names.
 It will
    	// have an initial value of 'PUBLIC'. current_schema string
    	// current_catalog (also known as the database).
-It will have an inital value
+It will have an initial value
    	// derived from the first database file loaded. current_catalog string pub mut: